LINKS

 Falmouth - One of the world's deepest natural harbours, Falmouth has for centuries been an important port.
 The estuary and harbour is overlooked by Pendennis Castle, built by Henry VIII.
 Falmouth enjoys mild weather conditions and is a popular holiday resort.
 Falmouth Map.

 Penryn - Another significant port, situated on the River Penryn near to Falmouth, Penryn is a busy town with lots of historic buildings.
-Penryn Cornwall Map.
+Penryn Map.

 St Agnes - A small coastal village in Cornwall, St Agnes has some fine beaches and beautiful walking country.
 St Agnes Map.